 3. As the farro is cooking start cutting the ends of your string beans and chop them so that they are about 1 inch long.

-4. Boil a large pot of water and add the green beans and cook until tender crisp, about 6 minutes.
+4. Boil a large pot of water and add the green beans and cook until tender-crisp, about 6 minutes.
 Drain well, pat dry and place the beans in a large bowl.

 5. In another pot of water, start boiling the shrimp until they turn into a pink/ coral color.
 This should take about 10 minutes.

-6. Once the shrimp is cooked, drain them using a colander.
+6. Once the shrimp are cooked, drain them using a colander.
 Once the shrimp is drained, start deveining the shrimp by peeling the shell from it.
 Use a paring knife to make a shallow slit along the back from the head end to the tail end.
 Look for the black sand vein that runs along the center of the back.
 If the vein is there, use the tip of the knife to carefully remove it.

 7. Place the clean shrimp in a bowl and squeeze the lemon juice from one lemon.
 Let the shrimp marinate while you prepare the rest of the salad.